-- ☐ Horizontal axis labels represent the X axis.
-They do not apply to pie, funnel, or gauge charts. - ☐ Vertical axis labels represent the Y1 axis in a single axis chart.
-They represent a numeric scale, usually located on the left side of a vertical chart.
+- Horizontal axis labels represent the X axis.
+They do not apply to pie, funnel, or gauge charts. - ❑ Vertical axis labels represent the Y1 axis in a single axis chart.
+They represent a numeric scale, usually located on the left side of a vertical chart. - Secondary horizontal and vertical labels can only be used when dual axes charts are selected.